 Diversify Your Content Marketing Strategy

 As mentioned earlier, content marketing is not just about blogging.
 There are different formats and platforms that you can use to tap into every possible aspect of the web space.
-Below are some of the most common content types you can use to your advantage:
+We’ve put together a guide looking at some elements of great content which might come in handy, and below are some of the most common content types you can use to your advantage:

 - Video Content